Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Introduction

-The argument of \cite{Pisarki1982} leading to a fixed point in $d=3$ is essentially as follows.
-In the large $N$ limit, the beta function for the sextic triple-trace interaction vanishes to all orders in the 't Hooft coupling.
-Therefore, in order to determine large $N$ fixed points, one must consider the first $1/N$ correction to the beta function.
-A simple graph theoretic argument, which we review in section \ref{small-alpha-section}, shows that the first $1/N$ correction to the beta function also vanishes beyond four-loops \cite{Pisarki1982}.
-The complete beta function, keeping all terms of order $1/N$, is therefore cubic in the 't Hooft coupling.
-Any higher order corrections to the beta function can be made arbitrarily small by making $N$ sufficiently large -- so any interacting fixed point (with no marginal directions) of the $O(1/N)$ four-loop beta function will be reliable in the large $N$ limit, even those that do not become free when $d=3$.
-This analysis can also be extended to $d=3-\epsilon$, and allows one to determine fixed points valid to all orders in the ``rescaled'' epsilon parameter $\hat{\epsilon}=N \epsilon$. \cite{Pisarki1982} finds two fixed points in $d=3-\epsilon$ -- an IR fixed point which becomes free in $d=3$ and a UV fixed point, which is not free when $d=3$.
-These two merge into a complex fixed point at a critical value of $\hat{\epsilon}$, $\hat{\epsilon}_C={36 \pi^2} + O(1/N)$, and there is no real fixed point for $\epsilon<\hat{\epsilon}_C/N$.
-Therefore, at least when $N$ is large, the sextic $O(N)$ fixed point does not extend to a CFT in 2 dimensions.
-The UV fixed point, however, appears to be an example of an ultraviolet-stable large $N$ fixed point in $d=3$, that may survive for $N$ sufficiently large but finite.
-See \cite{Pisarki1982} for more details.
+For sextic theories at finite $N$, the four-loop beta function is cubic in the coupling constants, and therefore only allows one to determine next-to-leading order corrections, (i.e., $O(\epsilon^2)$), in the epsilon expansion.
+However, in the vector model large-$N$ limit, the four-loop beta function is the complete beta function, to first nontrivial order in $1/N$.
+Any higher-order corrections to the beta function are proportional to $1/N^2$ and can be made arbitrarily small by making $N$ sufficiently large -- so any interacting fixed-point (with no marginal directions) of the $O(1/N)$ four-loop beta function will be reliable in the large-$N$ limit, even those that do not become free when $d=3$.
+Extending this analysis to $d=3-\epsilon$, it is easy to see that the four-loop beta function allows one to determine fixed-points valid to all orders in the ``rescaled'' epsilon parameter $\hat{\epsilon}=N \epsilon$.

+\cite{Pisarski1982} finds two fixed-points in $d=3-\epsilon$ -- an IR fixed-point which becomes free in $d=3$ and a UV fixed-point, which is not free when $d=3$.
+These two merge into a complex fixed-point at a critical value of $\hat{\epsilon}$, $\hat{\epsilon}_C={36 \pi^2} + O(1/N)$, and there is no real fixed-point for $\epsilon<\hat{\epsilon}_C/N$.
+Therefore, at least when $N$ is large, the sextic $O(N)$ fixed-point does not extend to a CFT in 2 dimensions.
+The UV fixed-point, however, appears to be an example of an ultraviolet-stable large-$N$ fixed-point in $d=3$, that may survive for $N$ sufficiently large but finite.

+An important aspect of sextic $O(N)$ model is the phenomena of spontaneous breaking of conformal invariance, \cite{Bardeen:1983rv, Amit:1984ri, David:1984we, David:1985zz} and this continues to receive attention in the literature: see, e.g., \cite{Omid:2016jve, Fleming:2020qqx, Litim:2017cnl}.
+We do not provide a review of this here.
+Let us also remark that more recent discussion about the asymptotic safety and flows between this UV fixed-point and the (quartic) Wilson Fisher fixed-point in $d=3$ appears in \cite{Litim:2018pxe}.
+Some operator-product-expansion coefficients and anomalous dimensions in the UV fixed-point were computed more recently, using the background field method, in \cite{Goykhman:2020ffn}.
+A similar fixed-point arising from a triple-trace deformation to ABJM was studied in \cite{Craps:2009qc}.